Mixed Incontinence Treatment in Sarasota, FL

 - Bladder Examination: The doctor will use a small camera to examine the bladder, and urethra to check for potential structural issues in these areas.

-Mixed Incontinence Treatment
+How is Mixed Incontinence Treated?

 Non-surgical methods will be used first.
 This may include pelvic muscle exercises and bladder training.
 When these techniques fail to alleviate symptoms, other treatment options may be used.